feizc/Visual-ChatGLM/README.md

-# 👀 Visual-ChatGLM: Open ChatGLM Eyes to See the World
+# 👀 Open ChatGLM Eyes to See the World

 Fine-tuning ChatGLM for visual understanding and image generation.